gohugoio/hugo/content/hosting-and-deployment/hosting-on-github.md

 ## Hosting Personal or Organization Pages

-As mentioned [in this GitHub's article](https://help.github.com/articles/user-organization-and-project-pages/), besides project pages, you may also want to host a user/organization page.
-Here are the key differences:
+As mentioned [in this GitHub Help article](https://help.github.com/articles/user-organization-and-project-pages/), you can host a user/organization page in addition to project pages.
+Here are the key differences in GitHub Pages websites for Users and Organizations:

 1. You must use the `username.github.io` naming scheme.
 2. Content from the `master` branch will be used to build and publish your GitHub Pages site.

-It becomes much simpler in that case: we'll create two separate repos, one for Hugo's content, and a git submodule with the `public` folder's content in it.
+It becomes much simpler in this case: we'll create two separate repos, one for Hugo's content, and a git submodule with the `public` folder's content in it.

 ### Step-by-step Instructions